Perfect season

 A perfect season is a sports season, including any requisite playoff portion, in which a team remains and finishes undefeated (and typically, untied).
 The feat is extremely rare at the professional level of any team sport but has occurred more commonly at the collegiate and scholastic levels in the United States.
 A perfect regular season (known by other names outside the United States) is a season excluding any playoffs, where a team remains undefeated; it is less rare than a complete perfect season but still exceptional.

 Exhibition games are generally not counted toward standings, for or against.
-For example, the 1972 Miami Dolphins lost three of preseason exhibition games but are considered to have had a perfect season.
+For example, the 1972 Miami Dolphins lost three of their preseason exhibition games but are considered to have had a perfect season.

 Basketball

 No National Basketball Association team has ever had a perfect season.
 As of 2025, the 2015–16 Golden State Warriors have the best ever regular-season record in the NBA, with a record of 73–9, breaking the 1995–96 Chicago Bulls record of 72–10.
 However, the Warriors lost the 2016 NBA Finals to the Cleveland Cavaliers.

 Two NBA teams have had nearly perfect regular seasons at their home arenas: